bcgov/nr-openmetadata/README.md

 ```

 ## Helm chart modifications
-To review all Helm chart modifications (i.e. differences between the OpenMetadata default config and this config), search this repo for "NOTE:" annotations.
+To review all Helm chart modifications (i.e. differences between the OpenMetadata default config and this config), search this repo for "DF-NOTE:" annotations.